 Downloadable versions of the Foundation's Annual Reports are available below:

 Ken is CEO of Skyrail-ITM and Chairman of Skyrail Rainforest Cableway and a Director of the Chapman Group.

-He is also Chairman of the FNQ Hospital Foundation, Tourism Tropical North Queensland and a Director of Event Hospitality and Entertainment Ltd.
+He is also Chairman of the FNQ Hospital Foundation and Tourism Tropical North Queensland.

 JCU Tropical Leader in Rainforest Ecology and Associate Professor, College of Science and Engineering.